DonnaYoung.org

 I. Visual Games

 Before the next section, let's back up to the visual games that are on page 64-65.
-If you had been doing the games all along, skip this or do them again.
-What we want to do is make sure the student can locate the elements of contour shape in real items.
+If you have been doing the games all along, skip this or do them again.
+What we want to do is to make certain that the student can locate the elements of contour shape in real items.
 If you need ideas, you can find them in the book under the descriptions of the five elements on pages 62-64.

 J. Wow!
 I can Draw!, Part 1, pages 75-76